didiersmith/steve/chapters/the-terrarium.md

 Murdoch leaned back and fished a cigarette out of its packet.
 It was the last one - he'd have to run down to the shop and get more.
 He cursed FEDSEC for banning delivery of tobacco products.
 One of the many injustices to which he'd been subjected in the last hundred thousand years.

 It would all be over soon - he had a good feeling about this player.
-For the first time in countless millenia, he had a viable path to escape.
+For the first time in countless millennia, he had a viable path to escape.

 He lit the cigarette and took a long drag, filling his lungs with sweet, sweet nicotine.